 Are you looking for ways to travel the world safely from your living room?
 Are you interested in hearing about what mission looks like during this time of COVID-19?

 Karen Bortvedt Estrada is now hosting #MeetAMissionerMonday, a series of Facebook and YouTube Live conversations with Maryknoll lay missioners around the globe.
-Karen is a returned Maryknoll lay missioner herself and currently serves as the recruitment and relationship manager of Maryknoll Lay Missioners,
+Karen’s guests from around the world share their experiences from their pre-COVID and current ministries.
+Karen is a returned Maryknoll lay missioner herself (Class of 2013, Cambodia) and currently serves as the recruitment and relationship manager of Maryknoll Lay Missioners,

 Here are links to previous episodes:

 - July 27 – Loyce Veryser, Mwanza, Tanzania — high school math teacher

 - July 20 – Gabe Hurrish, Juba, South Sudan — projects officer for Solidarity with South Sudan